 Solutions for Safer Cosmetics

-To address the use of harmful chemicals in personal care/cosmetics, three new bills have been introduced in Congress.
+To address the use of harmful chemicals in personal care/cosmetics, four new bills have been introduced in Congress.

 - Toxic Free Beauty Act (HR 5537): Bans 11 of the most toxic chemicals on the planet from beauty and personal care products sold in the U.S., including mercury; 4 types of formaldehyde (plus Quaternium-15, Paraformaldehyde, Methylene Glycol); m-phenylenediamine and o-phenylenediamine; Diethylhexyl phthalate; Dibutyl phthalate; Isobutylparaben and Isopropylparaben and the entire class of perfluoroalkyl and polyfluoroalkyl substances (PFAS).